How tax credits and other benefits affect each other

-Child Benefit payments aren’t affected by any tax credits you get, but other benefits like Housing Benefit are.
+Child Benefit payments are not affected by any tax credits you get, but other benefits like Housing Benefit are.

-If you get tax credits, you’ll get less:
+If you get tax credits, you may get less:

 - Housing Benefit

 - income-related Employment and Support Allowance

 You cannot get tax credits at the same time as claiming Tax-Free Childcare.

 - you or your partner make a claim for Universal Credit (even if your claim is not approved)